 - 17 + weeks old: 4 -5 hours maximum (but please don’t resort to this very often)

 So as your pets get older, they can be kept in the crate longer.
 But do you think it will be wise to do so?
 We would obviously suggest you to use this as a short-time solution.
-However, it is also extremely necessary for your dogs to do a lot of physical exercise and human interaction and keeping them alone for long hours prevents them from doing so.
+However, it is also extremely necessary for your dogs to do a lot of physical exercise and human interaction, and keeping them alone for long hours prevents them from doing so.
 Head over to our review of the best dog crates for more options.

 How to Minimize Their Alone Time